Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/unstake-matic.md

 ---
-title: Unstake MATIC in Ankr Earn
+title: Unstake MATIC
 id: unstake-matic
 ---

 ## Overview

-To unstake your MATIC, simply choose the 'Unstake' option at any time on the [Ankr Earn](https://stakefi.Ankr.com) platform.

 If you decide to unstake, it can take 3-4 days before you can claim your funds.
 Throughout this period, your MATIC will continue to **earn staking rewards**.

 :::info Before you start

-Ensure you have 10 Ankr fee to unstake plus a small (variable) ETH transaction fee approximately 0.0005 ETH.
+Ensure you have ANKR for the unstaking fee (500–3500 on average) and a small amount of WEI for the dynamic gas fee (approx. 0.0005 ETH).

 Unstaking MATIC tokens is a multi-step process involving sending several transactions to the MATIC smart-contracts deployed in Ethereum.